alexkocodes/Rate-My-NYU-Professors/README.md

 ## A Chrome extension that displays the ratings of each NYU professor for each course on Albert.

-I am waiting for google to approve my extension.
-Once it is approved, it will be published on the Chrome Web Store.
-In the meantime, please feel free to download the source code and load the package on your own.
-It works the same way!
-I am also working on improving this extension and giving it more functionalities, so stay tuned for updates!
+Here is the [listing](https://chrome.google.com/webstore/detail/rate-my-nyu-professors/mhgjkecddklmbnllifdpkhcnhfpkjfji?hl=en&authuser=2) on the Chrome Web Store.
+If you find my extension useful, it would be greatly appreciated if you can leave a review! ;)

 ## Here are the instructions for loading this extension locally: